50 mins

 Individual Investors

-Retail Trader Characteristics
+Retail Traders Characteristics

-Retail investors are individuals who buy and sell securities for their personal accounts rather than for an organization.
 You're likely reading this course because you are—or aspire to be—a retail investor.
 Understanding your position in the market ecosystem is the first step toward trading more effectively.

 Today's retail investor is more empowered than ever before.
 The rise of commission-free trading platforms, fractional shares, and sophisticated mobile applications has democratized market access in ways that would have seemed impossible just two decades ago.
 During the 2021 meme stock phenomenon, retail traders demonstrated that coordinated individual action could rival institutional influence—at least temporarily.